THE MEN OF MIDLAND JUNCTION

 ‘Clive’ Hellmrich was a talented sportsman, in particular Australian Rules Football.
 He was a left footer and prior to enlisting in October 1940 he played 10 games for Swan Districts Football Club in 1934 and 1935; scoring total of 11 goals and 2 points.
 Clive shared roving duties with Ron Badock with the 2/4th footy team.
 Read further about 2/4th Football team.

-He played cricket for the Railway Company’s team.
+He had played cricket for the Railway Company’s team.

 WX17390 MUNDAY, Ernest Montague b.
 1916 Guildford to Harry James and Fanny Munday.